Three Wishes for Cinderella (1973 film): Plot

 The Stepmother sends Vincek the servant to town to purchase fabrics and supplies to make new dresses for her and Dora.
-On his way, he sees Cinderella forced to wash laundry in an icy stream.
+En route, he sees Cinderella forced to wash laundry in an icy stream.
 Feeling sympathetic but helpless, he promises to bring her a gift of whatever hits him on the nose.
-After hearing his father's plans to force him to become engaged at the ball, the Prince heads back to the woods.
+After hearing his father's plans to force him to become engaged at the ball, the Prince returns to the woods.
 He sees Vincek asleep in his sled, the horses drawing it home.
 Using his crossbow, he mischievously shoots a bird's nest from a tree branch, which falls on Vincek's face.
 Vincek finds a twig with three hazelnuts in the nest and decides that will be Cinderella's gift.
 Cinderella likes the present although her stepmother derides it as "fit for a squirrel."

-The Stepmother and Dora realize they had forgotten to get new jewellery and go to town to choose it themselves.
+The Stepmother and Dora realize they forgot to get new jewellery and go to town to choose it themselves.
 The Stepmother punishes Cinderella for impertinence again by forcing her to separate corn kernels from lentils.
-Once again, the doves enter to help Cinderella.
+Once again, the doves help Cinderella.
 She visits her owl, wishing she had the same freedom to come and go.
-She wished she had a disguise so she could venture out.
+She wishes she had a disguise so she could venture out.
 One hazelnut drops from the twig and magically opens to show a complete hunter's outfit within.
-Suitably clothed, Cinderella goes into the woods, where she sees the Prince and a large hunting party.
-The lead huntsman shows a large, bejeweled ring that the King promises to the first hunter to shoot down a bird of prey.
-The hunters, including the Prince, are unable to do so.
+Suitably clothed, Cinderella goes into the woods, and sees the Prince with a hunting party.
+The lead huntsman shows a bejeweled ring that the King promises to the first hunter to shoot down a bird of prey.
+The hunters, including the Prince, cannot do so.
 Cinderella shoots it down, then shoots the arrow from the Prince's hand.
-He's impressed by the "young huntsman" and puts the ring on Cinderella's gloved hand.
+Impressed by the "young huntsman," he puts the ring on Cinderella's gloved hand.
 He asks her to do better by shooting a pine cone from the top of a tree.
-She does then slips away as he marvels at her marksmanship.
+She does so and then slips away as he marvels at her marksmanship.
 Chasing after her, he finds her high in a tree in her own clothes, refusing to tell where the "young huntsman" went.